Introduction¶

 will explicitly refer to a processor (or CPU) of a computer.
 This terminology is also consistent with file name formatting for parallel simulation output by FEPX.

-The development of FEPX began in the late 1990s and was lead by Paul Dawson, and involved many members of the Deformation Process Laboratory (DPLab) at Cornell University, until early 2020.
-An extended development history contributed by Paul Dawson, the lead investigator of the DPLab, can be found in Development History.
+The development of FEPX began in the late 1990s and was lead by Paul Dawson, and involved many members of the Deformation Process Laboratory (DPLab) at Cornell University, USA, until early 2020.
+An extended development history contributed by Paul Dawson, the lead investigator of the DPLab, can be found in Development History (1990-2020).
+Ongoing development has since been lead by Matthew Kasemer (Advanced Computational Materials Engineering Laboratory (ACME Lab), The University of Alabama, USA), and Romain Quey (CNRS, Mines Saint-Étienne, France), and involved other members of their respective groups.